Delayed coker: Other processes for producing petroleum coke

-There are other petroleum refining processes for producing petroleum coke, namely the Fluid Coking and Flexicoking processes both of which were developed and are licensed by ExxonMobil Research and Engineering.
+There are other petroleum refining processes for producing petroleum coke, namely the Fluid Coking and Flexicoking processes, both of which were developed and are licensed by ExxonMobil Research and Engineering.
 The first commercial unit went into operation in 1955.
-Forty-three years later, as of 1998, there were 18 of these units operating worldwide of which 6 were in the United States.
+Forty-three years later, as of 1998, there were 18 of these units operating worldwide, of which 6 were in the United States.

-There are other similar coking processes, but they do not produce petroleum coke.
-For example, the Lurgi-VZK Flash Coker which produces coke by the pyrolysis of biomass.
+There are other similar coking processes, but they do not produce petroleum coke, such as the Lurgi-VZK Flash Coker, which produces coke by the pyrolysis of biomass.